Market Update

 • France’s CAC 40: -2.3%

-Central Bank Vigilance
+Central Bank Vigilance Across Europe

 • Nikkei 225: -0.6%

-China: Market Slump and Stimulus Signals
+China: Market Slump Accompanied by Signals of Potential Stimulus

-Chinese markets fell hard:
+Chinese equity markets fell sharply during the week:

 • Shanghai Composite: -3.1%